 - 1.1.
-The 2022 commercial season is scheduled to open no earlier than 12:00, noon, May 1, 2022.
+The 2023 commercial season is scheduled to open no earlier than 12:00, noon, May 1, 2023.
 All openings are tentative until confirmed by issuance of a variation order accompanied by a fishery notice (Section 2.1 and 3.5). - 1.2.
 Commercial bottom-contact fishery closures went into effect on January 17, 2022 for five sites in portions of Subareas 28-1, 28-2 and 28-3 to protect additional Howe Sound glass sponge reefs.
 In 2020, a DFO Canadian Science Advisory Secretariat publication confirmed the presence of five additional live sponge reefs and one dead reef in Howe Sound.
-For more information, see Section 3.3.
-The Fishery Notice, with descriptions and coordinates, can be found at https://notices.dfo-mpo.gc.ca/fns-sap/indexeng.cfm?pg=view_notice&DOC_ID=254231&ID=all - 1.3.
-The boundaries of the Hecate Strait and Queen Charlotte Sound Glass Sponge Reefs Marine Protected Areas Adaptive Management Zones may be revisited based on a review of new science information on sediment suspension from mobile bottom-contact fishing gear.
-Changes may be announced in-season by fishery notice. - 1.4.
-Once weekly Coast Guard announcements have been discontinued.
-Routine notification procedures continue to be provided by fishery notice of variation orders that open and close fisheries (Section 3.5). - 1.5.
-In addition to specifying the trap and groundline limit, DFO is still considering changes to place a limit on the maximum number of traps that may be set on each groundline to support enforcement compliance of trap limits (Section 4.5). - 1.6.
-Prawns and shrimp must be frozen on the licenced vessel, only, or shall be transported by the licensed vessel directly to land (Sections 4.8, 5.1, 5.2). - 1.7.
+For more information, see Section 3.3. - 1.3.
+In addition to specifying the trap and groundline limit, DFO is still considering changes to place a limit on the maximum number of traps that may be set on each groundline to support enforcement for compliance of trap limits (Section 4.5). - 1.4.
+Prawns and shrimp must be frozen on the licenced vessel, only, or shall be transported by the licensed vessel directly to land (Sections 4.8, 5.1, 5.2). - 1.5.
 The vessel monitoring system (VMS) must be turned on and in use 72 hours prior to leaving port on the first fishing trip and remain on and operational all season.
-It is a violation of the licence condition to turn off or power off the VMS equipment at night time or at any time during the fishing season (Section 7.2). - 1.8.
+It is a violation of the licence condition to turn off or power off the VMS equipment at night time or at any time during the fishing season (Section 7.2). - 1.6.
 Licence holders and vessel masters are reminded that for each VMS unit installation, replacement, transfer, or change to the licence holder, a completed National Vessel Monitoring System (VMS) Form must be forwarded to DFO before commencing fishing.
 This includes any change to the FW licence (and licence holder) designated, or "leased", to your vessel.
-Transfer refers to transfer of the VMS unit from one vessel to another (Section 7.2). - 1.9.
+Transfer refers to transfer of the VMS unit from one vessel to another (Section 7.2). - 1.7.
 There is a new portal (and login) to report lost gear.
-Vessel masters are reminded that lost gear and retrieval of their own lost gear must be reported within 24 hours of landing in port (Section 7.7). - 1.10.
-Packaging standards will be developed for prawn tails frozen on-board in liquid (seawater) for the 2023/24 season (Section 8.2). - 1.11.
-DFO will also continue to work with commercial prawn harvesters in the upcoming year, to advance traceability initiatives relating to packaging, labeling, and tagging (Section 7.5), as well as implementing a third party monitoring program for prawns that are frozen in liquid (Section 8.2).
+Vessel masters are reminded that lost gear and retrieval of their own lost gear must be reported within 24 hours of landing in port (Section 7.7). - 1.8.
+Packaging standards have been developed for prawn tails frozen on-board in liquid (seawater) for the 2023/24 season (Section 8.2). - 1.9.
+DFO has also worked with commercial prawn harvesters to advance traceability initiatives relating to packaging, labeling, and tagging.
+Containers of frozen-at-sea prawn tails will require labels for this purpose (Section 7.5). - 1.10.
+Effective February 14 2023, all commercial and recreational fishing activities are prohibited within portions of Subarea 12-27.
+Harvesters are notified that the Lull/Hoeya site is closed to commercial, recreational and Aboriginal fishing.
+Specific details of the closures and restrictions on a site-by-site basis can be found in Fisheries Notices FN 0118 (2023).